cohabo/open-weather-station/README.md

 - postgreSQL
 - Python3
 - Flask
-- handle endless numbers of weather stations
+- handle endless numbers of weather stations via one server-infrastructure

+**Questions**
+- Where should it be hosted?

 ### API
 Open data API of the measurements.